Power-Platform-DevOps/Power-Platform-ALM-Starter-Kit/README.md

 we will try to make this starter kit useful for you.

+## What does the Power Platform ALM Starter Kit covers?

+* Create a Power Platform environment and the corresponding service endpoint in Azure DevOps using a pipeline you can trigger manually
+* Create a Power Platform service endpoint associated to an existing environment using a pipeline you can trigger manually
+* Delete a Power Platform environment and the corresponding service endpoint in Azure DevOps using a pipeline you can trigger manually
+* Delete a Power Platform service endpoint associated to an existing environment using a pipeline you can trigger manually

 ## What can you find in the Power Platform ALM Starter Kit?

 ```